oldwatchlover/Rendering-Plant/painters/README.md

     - non-polygonal geometry (however, if linked to librp.a, spheres can be approximated with polygonal data automatically for you).

+This renderer does not support `sphere()` input as implicit surfaces... it calls `RPEnableSphereSupport(FALSE);` in main.c.
+Any sphere primitives in the scene will be automatically replaced with a polygonal representation of a sphere.

+This renderer rasterizes in screen space... therefore it forces `RPSetSceneFlags(FLAG_PERSP_TEXTURE)` for proper calculation of perspectively-corrected texture coordinates.

+This renderer implements and uses two of the generic scene state flags:

+    RENDER01        disable clipping (useful for debugging or performance optimization) RENDER02        outline all triangles with a red border (useful for debugging)

 ----
 (1) What do you mean "algorithm simulator"?